-When we are meeting with prospective clients, we are often asked: “When is the right time to move from QuickBooks to cloud financials?”
-QuickBooks is an excellent and cost-effective solution when companies are getting started.
-However, many of our clients have found that it may not be the right choice for the long term.
+When meeting with prospective customers, we are often asked: “When is the right time to move from QuickBooks to cloud financials?”
+QuickBooks is an excellent and cost-effective solution when companies are getting started; however, many of our customers found it was not the right choice for them long term.
 Once companies start experiencing accelerated growth, the limitations of QuickBooks become more apparent.
-I have put together a list of issues that our clients were facing before making the switch to a cloud ERP solution.
+Based on conversations with company leaders over the last 25 years, I put together a list of issues that many of them face before making the switch to a cloud ERP solution.

-QuickBooks Is An Accounting Only Solution (and you need more)
+QuickBooks is an Accounting Only Solution (and you Need More)

 In order to address specific operational needs, business owners end up purchasing separate applications (such as CRM) or implementing manual processes in spreadsheets to keep the business running.
-We found that our clients were wasting valuable time re-keying data (many times double entry in different systems), which can sometimes lead to mistakes or delays in reporting.
-The manual processes work fine when organizations have a small customer base and few transactions, but when the volumes grow, companies are then faced with a decision between hiring more headcount to maintain the manual processes or investing in a technology solution that can grow and scale with them.
+We found that our customers were wasting valuable time re-keying data (many times double entry in different systems), which can sometimes lead to mistakes or delays in reporting.
+The manual processes work fine when organizations have a small customer base and few transactions, but when the volumes grow, companies are then faced with a decision between hiring more employees to maintain the manual processes or investing in a technology solution that can grow and scale with them.
 NetSuite is a full ERP cloud solution with many fully integrated modules - including CRM, complex billing, inventory, distributioMn, e-commerce, and more on a single data source.
 No more re-keying or compiling data from system to system.

-Too Many “Work Arounds” Must Be Created Every Time There is A Small Change in The Business
+Too Many “Work Arounds” Must be Created Every Time There is a Small Change in the Business

-Inability To View Real-Time Data, On Demand
+Inability to View Real-Time Data, on Demand

 Since many of our clients' operations were run using disparate spreadsheets and applications, it was difficult to view real-time data when needed.
 Our clients were spending too much time collecting, distributing, and analyzing data in spreadsheets – which quickly became outdated.
 Account managers didn’t have visibility on project or billing statuses and executives had to wait until month end to view financials and performance KPIs.
 With NetSuite, all data is real-time and all aspects of the business are connected and available (based on role permissions) on-demand to end users.
 Business owners are able to monitor metrics from their KPI dashboards all day – and notifications can also be set up based on user-defined parameters.
-With the timely data access in NetSuite, our clients are now able to react quickly to market events, or internal alerts.
+With the timely data access in NetSuite, our clients are now able to react quickly to market events or internal alerts.

-Too Many Unnecessary Difficulties Managing Updates, Back-ups, and Database Performance
+Too Many Unnecessary Difficulties Managing Updates, Back-Ups, and Database Performance